Monstera Aerial Roots — What They Are and What to Do With Them

 Climbing maturity signal

 As Monstera plants mature, they produce more aerial roots — this is a sign of a healthy, actively growing specimen.
 A Monstera with abundant aerial roots is doing what it's biologically programmed to do in its adult growth phase.
-More aerial roots generally correlates with larger, more fenestrated future leaves.
+More aerial roots generally correlates with larger, more fenestrated future leaves, since in the wild the plant only reaches the light levels needed to produce large split leaves once it has climbed a support using those same roots.

 High humidity environment

 In humid environments, aerial roots may be more vigorous and branched, actively absorbing atmospheric moisture.
 In dry environments, the same roots may appear thinner and more cord-like.
-Neither state is unhealthy.
+Neither state is unhealthy — the difference simply reflects how much moisture the root tip is able to draw directly from the surrounding air rather than relying solely on the potting mix.

 How to Fix It